bitcoin/bitcoin/doc/build-osx.md

 Since the examples in this guide which walk through the installation of a package will use Homebrew, it is recommended that you install it to follow along.
 Otherwise, you can adapt the commands to your package manager of choice.

-To install the Homebrew package manager, see: https://brew.sh
+To install the Homebrew package manager run this command in terminal (Mac OS 11.2): /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" or visit brew.sh.

 Note: If you run into issues while installing Homebrew or pulling packages, refer to [Homebrew's troubleshooting page](https://docs.brew.sh/Troubleshooting).